Cancer and Heart Studies, Spacesuit Swaps Aboard Station Today

-Category: Space Hits: 3Four Expedition 64 crew members are pictured relaxing after a meal at the end of the work day inside the Unity module.
+Category: Space Hits: 14Four Expedition 64 crew members are pictured relaxing after a meal at the end of the work day inside the Unity module.

 Life science continues ramping up aboard the International Space Station as the Expedition 64 crew explores cancer therapies and heart conditions.